Smile (The Beach Boys album): Inspiration and scope

 Jules Siegel recalled Wilson, during one evening in October 1966, announcing to friends his intent to create a "teenage symphony to God", also describing a shift toward a "white spiritual sound" he believed would define music's future.
 Wilson cited the Beatles' latest work as part of a broader "religious" movement in music, stating, "That's where I'm going.
 It's going to scare a lot of people."
-That November, Nolan reported Wilson's artistic shift stemmed from a prior psychedelic experience, though Wilson later stated he would not take LSD again, criticizing figures like Timothy Leary for emphasizing rhetoric over creativity.
+That November, Nolan reported Wilson's artistic shift stemmed from a prior psychedelic experience, though Wilson later stated he would not take LSD again.
 Asked about music's trajectory, Wilson predicted "White spirituals [...]
 Songs of faith."

-In 2004 interviews, Wilson denied that Smile was influenced by LSD, Zen, or religion.
-Anderle also denied that drugs were an influence on Wilson's artistic pursuits.
-Parks, in the 1970s, said that Wilson had envisioned Smile as experimenting with "the mind-expanding possibilities of music and the mind-expanding properties of drugs".
+(Note: Parks, in the 1970s, said that Wilson had envisioned Smile as experimenting with "the mind-expanding possibilities of music and the mind-expanding properties of drugs".
+In 2004 interviews, Wilson rejected claims that Smile was influenced by LSD, Zen, or religion.
+Anderle also rejected drugs as an influence on Wilson's artistic pursuits.)

 Wilson said that the album's original working title, Dumb Angel, was discarded after the group opted for a "more cheery" alternative.
 His brother Carl explained in early 1967 that the final title, Smile, had reflected the band's focus on spirituality and "spreading goodwill, good thoughts and happiness".
-Biographer Peter Ames Carlin speculated the Dumb Angel name derived from hallucinations Wilson experienced while composing under Desbutals late at night.
-Wilson's 2016 memoir, I Am Brian Wilson: A Memoir, states that the lowercase "i" in the cover art's SMiLE spelling referenced the loss of ego, one of the album's concepts.
+(Note: Carlin speculated the Dumb Angel name derived from hallucinations Wilson experienced while composing under Desbutals late at night.
+Wilson's 2016 memoir, I Am Brian Wilson: A Memoir, states that the lowercase "i" in the cover art's SMiLE spelling referenced the loss of ego, one of the album's concepts.)

-Concept and lyrics
+Themes and lyrics

-Van Dyke had a lot of knowledge about America.
-I gave him hardly any direction.
-We wanted to get back to basics and try something simple.
-We wanted to capture something as basic as the mood of water and fire.